 Units are considered “unrestricted, market rate dwelling units” for the purposes of this QAP if they are not considered in the qualified basis (applicable fraction).

-F. Mixed Use (or Multi Use)
+11.6 Mixed Use (or Multi Use)

 This category is based on the housing needs for those who elect to live in a setting where, typically within walking distance are other convenient desired land uses.
 Under this category, to be considered a Mixed Use Project the following criteria must be met: